Friday, 14 April 2017

 Today in rock history 14th April

 1945 – Ritchie Blackmore, of Deep Purple and Rainbow, is born in Weston-Super-Mare.
 1955 – Fats Domino releases “Ain’t That a Shame.”
 1963 – The Beatles are introduced to the Rolling Stones for the first time backstage in Richmond.
 George Harrison says he’s particularly impressed by the unsigned band’s performance.
 1965 – The Beatles announce that the title of their second film has been changed from Eight Arms to Hold You to Help!
 1967 – David Bowie releases his novelty single “The Laughing Gnome.”
 Using music hall stylings and a sped-up voice, the song becomes a hit only in 1983.
 1969 – Led Zeppelin enter the English albums chart with their self-titled debut in its third week of release.
 1974 – Pete Townshend performs solo for the first time at London’s Roundhouse.
 He’s backed by tapes he made in his home studio.
-1980 –A resolution is introduced in the New Jersey Assembly to make Bruce Springsteen’s “Born to Run” the official state song.
+1980 – A resolution is introduced in the New Jersey Assembly to make Bruce Springsteen’s “Born to Run” the official state song.
 The resolution fails to be passed.
 1980 – Pete Townshend releases his solo album Empty Glass.
-1983 – Pete Farndon of the Pretenders dies at the age of 29.
+1983 – Pete Farndon of the Pretenders dies at the age of 30.
+1994 - Nirvana singer/guitarist Kurt Cobain was cremated at the Bleitz Funeral Home in Seattle.
+One third of Cobain’s ashes were later scattered in the Wishkah River in Washington, one third were scattered in a Buddhist temple in New York & the rest are with Courtney Love.
 1997 – Ringo Starr debuts as the host of the VH1 program Classic Albums.
 2004 – Courtney Love tells Blender magazine that she’s been swindled out of $40 million “by a fiduciary institution.”
 An insider says she is in debt to the tune of $4 million.
 “I’m covered in loser dust,” she wails.
-2006 – The Beatles announce plans to digitally remaster their back catalog and sell it online.
+2006 – The Beatles announce plans to digitally remaster their back catalogue and sell it online.
+2008 - Queen guitarist Brian May was inducted into Liverpool John Moores University as the university’s fourth Chancellor.
 2009 – George Harrison receives a Star on the Hollywood Walk of Fame.
 2010 – Tom Petty tells Playboy “There are no record people left in the record business; now it’s some guy who used to be with the leased-car department and got a promotion.
 Or maybe he was an accountant and now he’s a record-company president.
 And he hires more accountants and leased-car men”.